Bible Meaning: Field, a plateau, table land of Aram

 Before Jacob leaves Canaan, however, Rebekah deceives Isaac into sending him to the Padanaram area to find a wife among their relatives (27:46 - 28:5).
 This deception allows Jacob to flee the wrath of Esau with his father's approval and blessing!

-Jacob arrives in Padanaram and finds Laban.
+Jacob makes the long journey and finally finds Laban.
 He ultimately ends up working fourteen years for his uncle in order to marry his daughters Leah and Rachel (Genesis 29).

 And Isaac was forty years old when he took Rebekah to wife, the daughter of Bethuel the Syrian of Padanaram, the sister to Laban the Syrian.